jeffqchen/PSone-Filament-LCD-Backlight-Mod/README.md

 The backlight should now work.
 The backlight will not turn on until the PSone is powered on, exactly like how the screen is supposed to work.

-The evenness of the new backlight should be great - exactly like the original CCFL.
+The uniformity of the new backlight should be great - exactly like the original CCFL.

 <img src="./Pics/result.jpg" width=600>